chetna002/Country-Data/README.md

 Usage:

     Exploratory Data Analysis (EDA): Explore and visualize various characteristics of countries.
-    Comparative Analysis: Compare countries based on different metrics such as GDP, population, and literacy rates.
+    Comparative Analysis: Compare countries based on different metrics such as gddP, imports, and exports etc.
     Predictive Modeling: Build models to predict country-specific metrics based on other features.

 License